fredosantana/fredoblog/content/blog/cleaning/index.md

 description: Taking a long, hard look at the job search experience
 ---

-Recently I inteded to go to a job fair.
+Recently I intended to go to a job fair.
 I got 25 copies of my resume ready to show off to potential employers.
 Before the job fair started I decided to have breakfast and use that time to come up with talking points.

 <figure>
   <img src="./job_fair.jpg" alt="job fair">